tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 “The kid stuck him with something…” He cried hoarsely.

 The two of us quickly sobered up, supporting Franklin as his legs buckled.
 When I caught him, I grabbed the back of his coat and felt the tool protruding from his lower back.
-Not a kitchen knife, nor a sizeable blade, but a stone hatchet.
+Not a kitchen knife or a sizeable blade, but a stone hatchet.
 A medieval instrument of torture that did not put my friend out of his misery swiftly.
 Instead, we endured the horror of Franklin’s agonisingly-slow death, whilst I called the ambulance.

 He passed before paramedics arrived.